ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

   };

   # `outputs` are all the build result of the flake.
-  # A flake can have many uses and different types of outputs.
+  # A flake can have many use cases and different types of outputs.
   # parameters in `outputs` are defined in `inputs` and can be referenced by their names.
   # However, `self` is an exception, This special parameter points to the `outputs` itself (self-reference)
   # The `@` syntax here is used to alias the attribute set of the inputs's parameter, making it convenient to use inside the function.